Chapter 7 Guidance

 According to the U.S. Courts, the meeting of creditors in a Chapter 7 case is usually held 21 to 40 days after filing under Fed.
 R. Bankr.
 P. 2003(a).
 If no one successfully objects, the discharge order is generally entered 60 to 90 days after the first date set for that meeting under Fed.
 R. Bankr.
 P. 4004(c).

 That does not mean every case is identical, but it does explain why Chapter 7 is usually the faster bankruptcy chapter.
-If you need a structured repayment plan instead of a fast discharge, compare that timeline with Chapter 13.
+If you need a structured repayment plan instead of a fast discharge, compare that timeline with the repayment-plan chapter before filing.

 What Happens to Property and Exemptions